dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

     }

 This function is similar to the one for binding methods.
-The main difference is that we don't need an extra struct since we can simple use the ``GDExtensionPropertyInfo`` that is created by our helper function, so it's more straightforward.
-It only consists of creating the ``StringName`` values from the C strings, creating a property info struct using our helper, calling the API function to register the property in the class, then destructing all the objects we created.
+The main difference is that we don't need an extra struct since we can simply use the ``GDExtensionPropertyInfo`` that is created by our helper function, so it's more straightforward.
+It only creates the ``StringName`` values from the C strings, creates a property info struct using our helper, calls the API function to register the property in the class and then destructs all the objects we created.

 With this done, we can extend the ``gdexample_class_bind_methods()`` function in the